ItharDev/RPG-Viewer-Client/README.md

     Pan tool
     * Quick select this tool by pressing `1` on your keyboard
     * Right-click to move the camera
-    * Left click on doors, tokens and notes
+    * Left-click on doors, tokens and notes
   * ![image](https://user-images.githubusercontent.com/70658690/214668692-54e15ca9-6ead-4a3c-a8b8-70481f1c7e29.png)
     Measure tool
     * Quick select this tool by pressing `3` on your keyboard